 Frustration is both rampant and inevitable in these circumstances, because employees will end up working in different directions and at odds with each other since there is no harmony or consistency in the organization.
 Due to low employee morale, accomplishing the simplest tasks may become difficult.
 As a result, the organization becomes sluggish and unresponsive, a state that will greatly impact the customer service experience.

 Fear is a powerful motivator, and in toxic companies, the motivation is simply to keep one’s head down and stay out of the firing zone.
 As a result, employees only feel capable of doing enough work to get by.
 Their energies are consumed by worry, and they are afraid to attract attention to themselves because attention is never positive.
 This means they are unlikely to have the confidence to deal with customers effectively or push the strategy of the company forward.
-Ultimately, this will lead to considerable lost opportunity costs, because the focus becomes not innovation, but stagnation.
+Ultimately, this will lead to considerable lost opportunity costs, because the focus becomes stagnation, not innovation.